Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 Another thing that sets it apart from other lattes is that a Spanish latte is often sweeter than a normal latte by adding some sugar.

-What do you need to make a Spanish latte at home?
+How to make a Spanish latte at home

 Before we get started with the Spanish latte recipe, you will need to know what you will need to make this latte at home.
 I will go over everything below: